GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-service/README.md

 cfssl gencert -ca cert -ca-key key server_csr.json | cfssljson -bare server
 ```

-## Save the certificates as secrets
+### Save the certificates as secrets

-With all the necessary certificates generated, we will save them as secrets:
+Second, with all the necessary certificates generated, we will save them as
+secrets:

 ``` shell
 # First the CA cert